Stephen J. McCormick (radio correspondent): World War II

 McCormick had a service in the Army in the Pacific during World War II and was awarded with the Bronze Star Medal for the Battle of Saipan.

 Marriage

 McCormick was on the air with Mutual broadcasting of the draft lottery (see photograph above), when his aid asked him what is his number, McCormick answered: "It's 105" — "Well, they just pulled your number out of the bowl.
 You're in the Army," — said his aid.
 Then McCormick served in the US Army and occurred in the Pacific Ocean during World War II.

-During World War II, his future wife Theodora "Theo" McCormick was serving as a Armed Forces Radio Service (AFRS) host of the show "Red Cross Music Canteen of the Air" in the Saipan, they met first in Honolulu, then in Saipan, and married in December 1945.
+During World War II, his future wife Theodora "Theo" McCormick was serving as an Armed Forces Radio Service (AFRS) host of the show "Red Cross Music Canteen of the Air" in the Saipan, they met first in Honolulu, then in Saipan, and married in December 1945.

 Television career

 He played, in 1950s, himself as a correspondent, in "It Happened to Jane", a comedy with Doris Day and Jack Lemmon.